 Carcase assessment addresses conformation and fat.
 Fat cover is scored on a 1-5 scale.
-Conformation is assessed from E-P.
+Conformation is

 Combining scores for conformation and fat determines the markets for which the lamb is best suited.

 FAT CLASS

 Fat is determined by visual assessment of external fat cover.
 There are five main classes.